 This entire coastline, in my opinion, has a very similar landscape to the Greek Islands.
 It’s easy to navigate the Vinh Hy Binh Tien Pass and it would be rude not to stop at every beach for a swim and some exploring.

-There are a number of affordable places to stay in Cam Ranh and it is only a 20-minute taxi ride that cost $5 from the airport to the centre of town.
-To look and book accommodation in advance, click HERE.
+There are a number of affordable places to stay in Cam Ranh and it is only a 20-minute taxi ride that costs $5 from the airport to the center of town.

-VINH HY BINH TIEN PASS – THINGS TO KNOW BEFORE YOU GO
+VINH HY BINH TIEN – THINGS TO KNOW BEFORE YOU GO

 The best time to visit is in the dry season which is February – September.
 Be sure to wear plenty of sunblock and pack enough drinking water for the day as it can get squelching hot.